 - Your own instinct

-While any competent financial adviser will likely have more than a handful of clients, that doesn’t mean they still can’t make time for you.
+While any competent financial advisor will likely have more than a handful of clients, that doesn’t mean they still can’t make time for you.
 After all: they’re working with your money.
-You should never be afraid to call your financial adviser, whether it’s to check on your accounts, ask a question, or explore a new idea.
+You should never be afraid to call your financial advisor, whether it’s to check on your accounts, ask a question, or explore a new idea.
 Ask yourself:

-- Do I feel comfortable picking up the phone to call my adviser?
+- Do I feel comfortable picking up the phone to call my advisor?

 - Does he or she return my phone calls within a reasonable amount of time?

-Your relationship with your financial adviser shouldn’t be one-sided: they should actively ask for your input, evaluate your risk tolerance, and suggest strategies to get you where you want to go.
-If you can’t get hold of your adviser, or they never take the time to talk you through an investment or retirement plan, you may want to consider switching firms.
+Your relationship with your financial advisors shouldn’t be one-sided: they should actively ask for your input, evaluate your risk tolerance, and suggest strategies to get you where you want to go.
+If you can’t get hold of your advisor, or they never take the time to talk you through an investment or retirement plan, you may want to consider switching firms.

 Inconsistent Input and Self-Centered Strategies

-Similarly, your financial adviser should be on top of your financial situation.
+Similarly, your financial advisor should be on top of your financial situation.
 Consider: